ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 Checks whether there is enough space in the client machine\dongle to store the registration packet
 ## 3. Registration Officer Authentication
 ### 3.1 Login
-Enables logging in to the client machine by password, OTP or biometrics
+Enables logging in to the client machine by a password, OTP or biometrics
 ### 3.2 Logout
 Logging out from the client application
 ## 4. User Onboarding/Manager